karios-os/docs/docs/getting-started/installation.rst

 .. warning::
    All data on the selected USB drive will be erased.

-3. Click the "SELECT" button and browse to the downloaded FreeBSD 14.3 ISO file
+3. Click the "SELECT" button and browse to the downloaded KariosBSD 14.3 ISO file
 4. Set partition scheme to "MBR" or "GPT" based on your system's BIOS/UEFI settings

 .. tip::